manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 There are quite a few settings which you can, and probably should, change, depending on your preferences.

 One thing that I did tweak (as much as I was allowed to) was, you guessed it, the taskbar.
-I just prefer having the hot corner on the bottom-left and not cluttering it with things like widgets:
+I just prefer having the hot corner on the bottom left and not cluttering it with things like widgets:

 ![Customized Taskbar](./taskbar.png)